sgladkoff/goldpan/docs/hakutaku.md

-# Hakutaku: Cloud-based Translation Memory Storage
+# Hakutaku: Cloud-based Translation Memory Server and Machine Translation Hub

 **Hakutaku** is a cloud-based solution for any **TM** storage and management problems that you or your organization may encounter.
-It offers free access to a public **TM** repository to all users, with private **TM** repositories and other features reserved for subscription users.
+It provides free access to the public **TM** repository available to all users, with private **TM** repositories and other features reserved for subscription users.

+With **Hakutaku**, you can instantly translate an arbitrary piece of text in your browser using several machine translation systems and choose the best one.

+You can also rewrite and improve any text in several ways automatically with ChatGPT's intelligent robot assistant.

+For corporate users, **Hakutaku** provides an API access to the leading machine translation providers, including ChatGPT, Microsoft Translator, Google, ModernMT, DeepL, Yandex.

 ## Advantages of Hakutaku